Iraqi Kurds cast their votes in historic referendum

 The Kurdistan Regional Government (KRG) which administers a semi-autonomous region in northern Iraq says the referendum will give it a mandate to achieve independence from Iraq.

-Ballot boxes are spread throughout Iraq's Kurdish regional areas, in addition to the city of Kirkuk -- a flashpoint claimed by both the KRG and the Iraqi government.
+Ballot boxes are spread throughout Iraq's Kurdish regional areas, in addition to the city of Kirkuk which has been for years now a flashpoint claimed by both the KRG and the Iraqi government.

-On Sunday, Iran closed its air space to the autonomous Kurdistan region, after issuing several condemnations against the vote.
+On Sunday, Iran closed its air space to the autonomous Kurdistan region after issuing several condemnations against the vote.

 Both Iran and Turkey have sizable Kurdish minorities and fear a vote for independence in Iraq might galvanize movements in their countries.